 Spend the day chilling, playing or rock pooling on Porthtowan's beautiful beach, or splashing about in the lovely little sea pool.

 Hire boards and go for a surf or body board, or simply mess about in the waves in the separately lifeguarded surfing and swimming areas.
 Or take the plunge and have a surf lesson to get you started.

 Take a spectacular cliff walk to nearby Chapel Porth for a famous 'hedgehog' ice-cream at Chapel Porth beach cafe.
-Stroll back along the beach on very low tides (please check with the lifeguard).
-Keep an eye out for dolphins, which sometimes frolic in the waves off Porthtowan beach.
+Stroll back along the beach on very low tides (please check with the lifeguard), keeping an eye out for dolphins, which sometimes frolic in the waves off Porthtowan beach.

-Send the kids out to Porthtowan’s little sandy playpark while you have a drink at The Unicorn just next door or relax and enjoy the view from your apartment (the playpark can also be viewed from the lounge window).
+Send the kids out to Porthtowan’s little sandy playpark while you have a drink at The Unicorn just next door or relax and enjoy the view from your apartment (the playpark can also be viewed from the living room window).

 Enjoy a drink or dinner at the Blue Bar as you watch the sun go down over the sea (childen welcome until 9pm).
 Take in some live music if you are in the mood.
 Or enjoy one of Porthtowan Beach Cafe's themed evenings (eg Thai or Mexican feast night, Friday burger night).

 Walking and adventure sports...